-Roger Howarth is now shaking things up on General Hospital as Todd Manning, just as he did on One Life to Live.
-The soap veteran now has a second notch in his belt.
+Roger Howarth shook things up on General Hospital as Todd Manning, just as he did on One Life to Live.
+The soap veteran now has a second notch in his belt; because of legal difficulties, he is now portraying the role of Franco instead of Todd.

 The 44-year-old Howarth is best known for the role of Todd.
 He made a splash when he played the part on One Life to Live initially from 1992 until 1995.